ewels/clusterflow/README.md

 Cluster Flow will set off multiple queued jobs on the cluster with queue dependencies as defined in the pipeline.

 Installation
 ------------
 1. Download Cluster Flow
-	* You can either clone this github repository or download the files
+	* Stable releases can be found on the [releases page](https://github.com/ewels/clusterflow/releases)
-	* Stable releases can be found on the releases page
+	* The current development version can be obtained by either cloning this github repository or [downloading the files](https://github.com/ewels/clusterflow/archive/master.zip) - do so at your own risk, code may be less stable than in the [tagged releases](https://github.com/ewels/clusterflow/releases)
 2. Unpack and set up with environment modules (optional)
 	* Cluster Flow is designed to work with environment modules, if available.
 	* If you don't use the environment module system, add the Cluster Flow directory to your `PATH` so that the cf executable can be found.